craigphicks/browser-on-lxc-vpn-xephyr/README.md

 # Requirements

 This software was tested on a host running Ubuntu 18.04.
-It will certainly work on Ubuntu 18.x, 19.x but other software is uncertain.
+It should certainly work on Ubuntu 18.x, 19.x.

 - LXD version 4.0.0 or greater
  - There should be an LXD network configuration `lxdbr0` with the following information:
 ```
 % lxc network show lxdbr0
 config: